luchete80/WeldFormFEM/DEVLOG.md

 20250630 - Make thread safe nodal mass summation.
          - Make log with commit and date.
          - Added New Pressure Calculation with hourglass.
+         - FIXED CRITICAL pressure.
+         - No more need of ANP.